kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

   | Every Tuesday
   |-
-  | Dirty Works Open Jazz Jam
+  | Dirty Works Small Jazz Jam
   | All Ages
   | <a href="https://www.theliberties.com" target="new">The Liberties</a>
   | The Mission - SF, CA